adjust/kafka_fdw/README.md

 ### Development

 Although it works when used properly we need way more error handling.
-Basically more test are needed for inaproiate usage like no topic specified, topic doesn't exist, no partition and offsetcolumn defined wrong format specification and stuff that might come.
+Basically more test are needed for inapproiate usage like no topic specified, topic doesn't exist, no partition and offsetcolumn defined wrong format specification and stuff that might come.